dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 </div>

-!!! note "On recolouring the classics"
+!!! info "On recolouring the classics"

-    Some adventure games that originally supported EGA graphics only also got later VGA remakes.
+    Some adventure games that originally supported EGA graphics only got later VGA remakes.
 While many of these VGA versions are competent, they rarely reach the artistic genius of the EGA originals, plus often they don't have the exact same gameplay either.
 This is especially true for the three classic LucasArts games included in this demo collection.
-You can check out the comparison and analysis of the EGA versus VGA versions of **Indiana Jones and the Last Crusade** and **Loom** [here](https://www.superrune.com/tutorials/lucasfilm_ega.php).
+Check out the comparison and analysis of the EGA versus VGA versions of **Indiana Jones and the Last Crusade** and **Loom**
+    [here](https://www.superrune.com/tutorials/lucasfilm_ega.php).

     In [another article](https://www.arcadeattack.co.uk/brian-moriarty/),
     Brian Moriatry, the creator of **Loom**, shares his opinion about the VGA remake of the game (he calls it "an abomination", so apparently he's quite unimpressed...)
+Note that about one third of the original game's dialogue had been cut from the VGA remake.

-    In any case, the point here is it would be a mistake to outright dismiss the original EGA experiences, thinking they are "inferior" somehow.
-Even if you might prefer the VGA remakes in the end, you should at least give the EGA originals a chance.
+    In any case, the point here is it would be a mistake to outright dismiss the original EGA games, thinking they are "inferior" somehow.
+Even if you might prefer the VGA remakes in the end, you should at least give the EGA versions a chance to experience the creators' original vision.

 ## Authentic image size